 As a pilot project, SSTI evaluated multiple proposed transportation projects in the Boston area for accessibility benefits.
 We then demonstrated how the findings could be used to develop a cost-benefit-based STIP or TIP, as well as to maximize the benefits of projects as they are developed.

 SSTI led research sponsored by the Utah DOT to better understand how accessibility metrics could apply in multimodal project prioritization, as mandated by SB136 in 2018.
-Our team also worked with the Wasatch Front Regional Council to better incorporate Access to Opportunity into long-range planning and to help coordinate efforts across agencies.
+Our team also worked with the Wasatch Front Regional Council to better incorporate Access to Opportunities into long-range planning and to help coordinate efforts across agencies.

 SSTI worked with the Sacramento Area Council of Governments (SACOG) and other local partners to measure transit accessibility across the region and identify opportunities to improve first- and last-mile connections, leveraging other big data sources to better understand trip-making patterns near transit stations and along rail corridors.